 People with a history of atrial flutter also have an increased risk of developing atrial fibrillation in the future.

-Treatment for AFib and atrial flutter has the same goals: to restore the normal rhythm of the heart and prevent blood clots.
+Treatment for AFib and atrial flutter has the same goals: Restore the normal rhythm of the heart and prevent blood clots.
 Treatment for both conditions may involve:

 - calcium channel blockers and beta-blockers to regulate the heart rate

-- amiodarone, propafenone, and flecainide to convert the rhythm back to a normal
+- amiodarone, propafenone, and flecainide to convert the rhythm back to normal

-- blood-thinning medications such as warfarin (Coumadin) to prevent stroke or heart attack
+- blood-thinning medications such as non-vitamin K oral anticoagulants (NOACs) or warfarin (Coumadin) to prevent stroke or heart attack

-Electrical cardioversion: This procedure uses an electrical shock that resets the rhythm of your heart.
+Electrical cardioversion: This procedure uses an electrical shock to reset the rhythm of your heart.

 Catheter ablation: Catheter ablation uses radiofrequency energy to destroy the area inside your heart that’s causing the abnormal heart rhythm.